AwalaApp/network-website/contributions/index.md

 Please bear with us whilst we pave the way for people to contribute to the items below:

 - Test the [Awala](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) and [courier](https://play.google.com/store/apps/details?id=tech.relaycorp.courier) apps on Android, and give us feedback on [the forum](https://community.awala.network/).
 We're particularly keen to hear whether anything breaks on older phones.
-This is blocked by the release of the [Awala Ping for Android](https://github.com/relaycorp/relaynet-ping-android/) (due by March 2021).
+This is blocked by the release of the [Awala Ping for Android](https://github.com/relaycorp/relaynet-ping-android/) (due by early April 2021).
 - Build or prototype Windows/Linux apps once we release the Awala app for desktop.
 - Translate the Android and desktop apps to your native language(s).
 This is currently blocked by two things:
   - We want to wait until the text has been finalised.